Third Party Funding

 Fulbrook deploys a skilled team of internal and external specialists.
 Our specialists are assembled from various national and international disciplines.
 We receive requests to assist from claimants worldwide.
 We offer diversified services, explaining the industry and its opportunities, evaluating and enhancing the claims and their prospects, accessing capital from investors (which Fulbrook has relationships with and trust in), negotiating funding agreements, supporting and where appropriate improving the prosecution and resolution of the claims.
 We emphasize patents, international arbitrations, insolvency and related matters, and claims which are in their essence breach of contract cases (regardless of classification).

 Although a recent entrant, Fulbrook has received national and international recognition.
 It is consistently ranked among the “preeminent” and “leading” firms in the industry.
-Fulbrook was, consecutively, awarded ACQ Magazineʼs Global Award as the “Third Party Litigation Advisory Firm of the Year,” in both 2013 and 2014.
+Fulbrook was, consecutively, awarded ACQ Magazineʼs Global Award as the “Third Party Litigation Advisory Firm of the Year,” in both 2013 and 2014, based on international surveys taken from its over 50,000 subscribers.
 Fulbrook also received an award from InterContinental Financer Magazine as “Third Party Funding Firm of the Year (2013) – USA.”
 Furthermore, in November 2013, the Lawyers World, a global publication, after polling subscribers and internally judging the results, chose Fulbrook as the “Third Party Funding Firm of the Year 2013 – USA.”
 Moreover, in 2014, Corporate LiveWire awarded Fulbrook the Global Award for the “Third Party Litigation Advisory Firm of the Year,” in addition to the Global Award for the “Evaluation of International Arbitration Claims Advisory Firm of the Year.”

 Because the market and industry are of recent vintage and complicated — each in their own right and even more so together — our homepage is more detailed than most.
 We have prepared it to assist in explaining with somewhat more rather than fewer words, and with graphics and other visuals.